Robert's Rules of Order: Parliamentarians

 A parliamentarian is an expert on parliamentary procedure.
 To be effective consultants for the organizations they work for, parliamentarians are expected to be knowledgeable on Robert's Rules of Order.

 The National Association of Parliamentarians (NAP) is the largest non-profit association of parliamentarians in the world.
-This organization bases its opinions and instruction upon Robert’s Rules of Order Newly Revised (12th ed.).
-Membership in this organization requires passing an exam which is based on the first half of the concise guide, Robert’s Rules of Order Newly Revised In Brief (3rd ed.).
+This organization bases its opinions and instruction upon Robert's Rules of Order Newly Revised (12th ed.).
+Membership in this organization requires passing an exam which is based on the first half of the concise guide, Robert's Rules of Order Newly Revised In Brief (3rd ed.).

 The American Institute of Parliamentarians is another non-profit association of parliamentarians.
 This organization stresses proficiency and familiarity with a variety of parliamentary authorities, although it states on its website that "Robert's Rules of Order is the most frequently used parliamentary authority".
 The website also states that it "is the premier manual on parliamentary authority" and "a 'must-have' text for every parliamentarian".

 Youth organizations

 Youth organizations, such as Business Professionals of America (BPA), Family, Career and Community Leaders of America (FCCLA), Future Business Leaders of America-Phi Beta Lambda (FBLA-PBL), HOSA-Future Health Professionals, the National FFA Organization, SkillsUSA, and the Technology Student Association (TSA), sponsor parliamentary procedure competitions (such as Parli Pro) as part of their programs for their student members.
-These competitions are based on Robert’s Rules of Order Newly Revised.
+These competitions are based on Robert's Rules of Order Newly Revised.
 The National Association of Parliamentarians have partnered with some of these organizations.

 Robert's Rules of Order are used in Congressional Debate (also referred to as Student Congress), an event put on by the National Speech and Debate Association (NSDA).

 Robert's Rules of Order is also used during American Legion and American Legion Auxiliary Boys/Girls State programs and in Model United Nations conferences.
-While the chair of each committee in an MUN conference may sometimes deviate from the written rules for educational purposes, the format of the rules in the specific committees is mostly based on Robert's Rules of Order.
+While the chair of each committee in a Model United Nations conference may sometimes deviate from the written rules for educational purposes, the format of the rules in the specific committees is mostly based on Robert's Rules of Order.
 Another program in which Robert's Rules of Order may be used is Model Congress, although the rules in these programs may more closely resemble those in the legislative assemblies that the programs simulate.

+Robert's Rules of Order are also used during National Association of College and University Residence Halls (NACURH) Residence Hall Association meetings, regional conferences, and national conferences.